 When was a time you were afraid to do something but did it anyway because of love.
 Could be talking to a friend about something you know they might get mad at you for bringing up, telling the truth to your parents because you wanted to be close, etc. How did you feel about it?

 Walk through step by step what it would take to change.
-The leader should think through some of this ahead of time.
+If you’re using this study to help a friend, you should think through some of this ahead of time.
 Be as detailed as possible.

 This section is meant to be done together over the next 1-2 weeks.
 Set up times to do some of these together or to do them separately and then talk about what you learned.